Duomo Florence opening hours

 Last entry at

-- Weekdays offer a quieter experience.
-Explore the cathedral’s interior, admire the frescoes, and absorb its history.
+- Weekdays: Weekdays provide a quiet experience.
+Guests explore the cathedral’s interior, see the frescoes, and learn the history.